Mark Malloch Brown: Post-ministerial career (2010–present)

 Malloch Brown was appointed chairman of global affairs for FTI Consulting in September 2010.
 Consultancy appointments to oil companies Vitol and SouthWest Energy Ltd (both approved by the relevant parliamentary committee) were reported in 2010.
 In 2013, Malloch Brown and FTI Consulting came to a legal settlement with Israeli mining billionaire Beny Steinmetz, who had sued them claiming Malloch Brown had given confidential information to George Soros which led to a smear campaign against Steinmetz's mining company.
 The out-of-court settlement of €90,000 plus costs was without any determination of liability.

 Malloch Brown was a member of The Guardians global development advisory panel.
 He contributed to the panel beside U2's Bono, the Center for Economic and Policy Research's Ha-Joon Chang and Mark Weisbrot, Paul Collier and others.

 Malloch Brown's book The Unfinished Global Revolution came out early 2011 on Penguin Press.
+In 2012, Malloch Brown left the Labour Party to sit as a Crossbencher in the House of Lords.

 Among his non-governmental and private sector roles, Malloch Brown became chairman of the board of directors of SGO Corporation Limited, a holding company whose primary asset is the election technology and voting machine manufacturer Smartmatic, in 2014.
 He has also served as chair of the Royal African Society and as a member of the Executive Committee of the International Crisis Group.
 In July 2014, he became co-chair of the Board of Trustees of the latter organisation.

 In December 2020, Malloch Brown was announced as succeeding Patrick Gaspard as president of Open Society Foundations on 1 January 2021.
 In March 2024, Malloch Brown announced he was stepping down as president.

 In September 2025, he was named Distinguished Visiting Fellow with the World Perry House at the University of Pennsylvania.